jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/gitweb/index.md

 ##Learning objectives

 * Create a version of an app in your space by clicking the Deploy to Bluemix button.
-* Create a branch to deliver code to in the Web IDE.
+* Create a branch in the Web IDE to deliver code to.
-* In the Web IDE run bar, deploy the contents of your workspace to an app.
+* Deploy the contents of your workspace to an app by using the run bar.
 * Edit code in the Web IDE.
 * Deliver a changed file to the branch in the Web IDE.
 * Deliver a changed file to the master branch in the Web IDE.